MileHacker Logo

 Mountain Biking

-Informal trails are found in the Sierra de Juárez foothills, requiring experience and exercise caution due to lack of marked routes and safety infrastructure.
+Informal trails are found in the Sierra de Juárez foothills, requiring experience and caution due to lack of marked routes and safety infrastructure.

 Recreational Pursuits